The Prison of Analysis | On parallel approaches to research and academic thought

 Over the last couple of years I have spent much time conducting research into human performance: academically, experientially and alongside indigenous societies and elite athletes.
 I have come to value alternative approaches to that research: the practical, the exploratory and the intuitive, and whilst on a recent research expedition—Mud, Movement Perception and Elephants: A Batek research expedition with Shane Benzie—and then subsequently in preparing for a presentation to Oxford University, I started to string these thoughts together in my journal: the basis of this article.

 I should preface this discussion with the following.
-I myself spent years within the academic world, culminating with a degree in Biological Anthropology at Cambridge, and I am by no means finished with it: still working on journal papers and with academic aspirations for the future.
+I myself spent years within the academic world, culminating with a doctoral degree in Biological Anthropology at Cambridge, and I am by no means finished with it.
 I have lived the analytical world of academic thought and thrived on it; it is of massive value and usefulness.
 This article is not an attempt to discredit it, nor to judge its efficacy against other perspectives.
 Rather it is an effort to draw awareness to its sister methodologies—underappreciated and underutilised—such that the different approaches may be employed in concert for a more complete and integrated understanding.